New Tools in the Local and Global Langlands Programs (25w5400)

 Yihang Zhu (Tsinghua University)

-Miaofen Chen (East China Normal University)
+Miaofen Chen (Fudan University)

 David Hansen (National University of Singapore)